 I am so excited about being here at AY Media Group at this time in my life.
-Not only because AY Magazine is an excellent publication, as is Arkansas Money & Politics, but this group of people here are the most enthusiastic and fun-loving groups of people I have worked with in my past 30 years of being in marketing and advertising.
+Not only because AY Magazine is an excellent publication, as is Arkansas Money & Politics, but this group of people here are one of the most enthusiastic and fun-loving groups of people I’ve worked with in my 30+ years in marketing and advertising.

 Jacob Carpenter “Don’t let anyone dull your sparkle,” is the phrase Jacob repeats every morning.
 He is a small-town boy from Lake Village with a very big personality and a heart to match.
 Jacob is a student of Western Governor’s University where he is studying Human Resource Management and Business Administration.
 He has spent most of his career in customer service because he loves building relationships with customers.
 Jacob always tries to go above and beyond in everything he does and, for the most part, this has served him well.
 His hobbies include building furniture, crafting, writing music and singing.
 Fun fact, Jacob was a state finalist in the World Karaoke Competition in 2019. email@example.com

 As the art director, photographer and “web guy” at AY Media Group, Jamison has gained the identity of “Jack of all trades,” to a certain degree.

 His daughters are his life and identity.
 He has a small, five-pound poodle and a 60-pound golden doodle that crave his attention.
 Jamison says they are his four-legged children.